albertodemichelis/squirrel/doc/source/reference/language/functions.rst

 .. index::
     single: Function Default Paramaters

-Squirrel's functions can have default parameters.
+Quirrel's functions can have default parameters.

 A function with default parameters is declared as follows: ::